RuedigerVoigt/salted/README.md

                         The number of workers to use in parallel (default: automatic) --timeout <seconds>   Number of seconds to wait for an answer of a server (default: 5).
   --raise_for_dead_links <True/False>
-                        True if dead links shall rise an exception (default: False).
+                        True if dead links shall raise an exception (default: False).
   --user_agent <preset or custom string>
                         User agent to identify itself.
 Use a preset (chrome, firefox, edge, safari, chrome-mac, chrome-linux) or provide a custom string.
 (Default: salted / version) --ignore_urls <str,str,str>
-                        String with URls that will not be checked.
+                        String with URLs that will not be checked.
 Separate them with commas --cache_file <path>   Path to the cache file (default: salted-cache.sqlite3 in the current working directory) --dont_check_again_within_hours <hours>
                         Number of hours an already verified URL is considered valid (default: 24).